-National University of Ireland, Maynooth was established as one of the seven universities in Ireland by the Universities Act, 1997 .
-Tracing its origins back over 200 years to the foundation of St Patrick’s College, Maynooth in 1795, the University today is a modern and growing institution with over 11,000 students.
+National University of Ireland, Maynooth, was established as one of the seven universities in Ireland by the Universities Act, 1997.
+Tracing its origins back over 200 years to the foundation of St Patrick’s College, Maynooth, in 1795, the University today is a modern and growing institution with over 15,000 students.

-The Universities Act underpins everything that the University does.
+The Universities Act, as amended, underpins everything that the University does.
 It provides a foundation for all of its activities, academic and otherwise, and establishes a framework within which these activities should be undertaken and managed.
-The Act is supported by the which give effect to its provisions.

-The University is an autonomous body which has the status of a charitable institution.
+The University is an autonomous body that has the status of a charitable institution.
 It receives a block grant from government through the Higher Education Authority, which has overall responsibility for higher education in Ireland.
-Additional income is derived from research grants and tuition fees, which for undergraduates are currently paid by government.
+Additional income is derived from research grants and tuition fees.

 The Governing Authority has responsibility for the strategic direction of the University, the management and administration of its revenue and property and the general conduct of its affairs.